Procile/How-To-Deploy-A-Proxy/Domain.md

 ##### FreeNom : https://freenom.com/ (currently not working)

 # Add It To Cloudflare -
-(for this demonstration i'm going to be using freenom)
+(skip this step if you don't plan on adding a custom domain) (for this demonstration i'm going to be using freenom)
 ###### So first add the nameservers that cloudfare gives you
 ![](https://github.com/TheNearEnd/How-To-Deploy-A-Proxy/blob/main/images/Screenshot%202023-03-03%207.09.26%20PM.png)